njanakiev/cookie-factory/README.md

 ```
 blender -b -f 1 -- config.json
 ```
-When rendering animation or single frame, the frames are rendered in the specified `output_folder` folder from the config.json and there the frames are rendered to a folder or an image with the name of the scene for animation and single frame render respectively.
+When rendering animation or a single frame, the frames are rendered in the specified `output_folder` folder from the config.json and there the frames are rendered to a folder or an image with the name of the scene for animation and single frame render respectively.
 If you want the frames or the animation folder to be overwritten you can use the `override` option in the config.json.

 ## License